bGZo/soul/pages/knowledge___procedural.md

-alias:: procedural/knowledge, knowing-how, practical knowledge, imperative knowledge, performative knowledge, 过程型知识 wikipedia:: [Procedural knowledge - Wikipedia](https://en.wikipedia.org/wiki/Procedural_knowledge);
+also:: procedural/knowledge, knowing-how, practical knowledge, imperative knowledge, performative knowledge, 过程型知识 wikipedia:: [Procedural knowledge - Wikipedia](https://en.wikipedia.org/wiki/Procedural_knowledge);
   - Know how to perform some task, including knowing how to perform it skillfully.
 Such as **how to ride a bike, how to drive a car, or how to use computer, etc**.
   - #vs [[declarative]]